capnmidnight/Calla/README.md

 Oh man, let's go nuts!
 I would love to see a wide variety of tilesets for rooms and avatars.
 Maybe customizable clothing and character features.

 - You can use [Tiled](https://www.mapeditor.org/) to create a tilemap.
 - You can do multiple layers.
 - You can set blocks as non-walkable by opening your Tile Set, selecting the unwalkable block, and adding a custom property to it.
 Create a boolean value named "Collision", and set its value to "true".
 All instances of that tile will now be solid on your map.
- - Save both your `.tmx` and `.tmz` file somewhere within reach.
-I save them to `<lozya-proj>\data\tilemaps\<room-name>.tmx` and `<lozya-proj>\data\tilesets\<tileset-name>\<tileset-name>.tsx`, respectively.
+- Save your `.tmx` file to `<lozya-proj>\data\tilemaps\<room-name>.tmx`.
-- Then, you can use [tiled2lozya](https://github.com/capnmidnight/lozya/tree/master/etc) to convert your TMX/TSX files to JSON files that Lozya will understand.
- - Syntax: `tiled2lozya path/to/my-room.tmx` `<lozya-proj>/data`
- - It is a .NET Core 3.1 application, published as a portable executable, so it should be able to run on any Windows, Linux, or MacOS system that has .NET Core 3.1 installed.
- - It will do some basic validation of your map first, before prompting you to allow it to write the files to disk.
+- Save your `.tsx` file to `<lozya-proj>\data\tilesets\<tileset-name>\<tileset-name>.tsx`.
+- And that's it!
+Lozya reads Tiled files directly.

 #### Testing